-Lauren Bates (Executive Director at Smart Commute North Toronto, Vaughan) took part in the "How to Reach Your Potential" initiative, a series of interviews with leaders who inspire Alex Rascanu and whose insights can help you reach your potential.
+Lauren Bates (Executive Director at Smart Commute North Toronto, Vaughan) took part in the "How to Reach Your Potential" initiative, an interview series featuring leaders who inspire Alex Rascanu and whose insights can help you reach your potential.

 Lauren Bates is the Executive Director for Smart Commute – North Toronto, Vaughan, a non-profit that dedicates its work to improving sustainable transportation choices for individuals, and reducing traffic congestion and greenhouse gas emissions.
 Lauren holds a BSc. in Psychology specializing in environmental behaviour change research and a Master’s in Environment and Sustainability from Western University with a focus on sustainability consulting.
 She has worked with Smart Commute – North Toronto, Vaughan since 2013.
 She gets to work with incredible, passionate people everyday, and commute to work by subway.
 In her downtime, Lauren loves hiking, spending time with her family and dog, making up new recipes on the fly and promptly forgetting them, and spending too much time in Wikipedia black holes.
 Connect with Laurent on LinkedIn.